westpa/user_submitted_scripts/Event_duration_distribution/README.rst

 Overview
 --------

-This Python script (eventdurationdist.py) and was written by Alex J. DeGrave (ajd98) to generate a plot of the probability distribution of the event duration time from a WESTPA simulation.
+This Python script (eventdurationdist.py) was written by Alex J. DeGrave (ajd98) to generate a plot of the probability distribution of the event duration time from a WESTPA simulation.
 The event duration time is the time required for transitions between stable states and does not include the "waiting time" involving fluctuations in the initial stable state.